 Would you like to influence change through volunteering?
 Then why not become a trustee?

-We are currently looking to strengthen our board and are recruiting for two trustee roles; a Treasurer, and a trustee with skills/experience in Human Resources.
-Dont worry if you haven't got these specific talents as we are always looking for great people to join our board and contribute in other areas, such as Project management, Marketing or IT.
+We are always looking for great people to join our board and contribute in many areas, such as Project Management, Marketing or IT.

 Trustees are at the heart of a charity, providing leadership and governance, using their collective skills to enable the charity to achieve it's aims and mission.

 Trustees are leaders, mentors, influencers, luminaries, tacticians and decision makers... incredible people just like you.

 It is a role with great responsibility but one that is hugely rewarding.

 Who we are

 We asked some of out Trustees to tell us a little bit about themselves, and what drew them to Kingston Carers' Network:

 "a charity that achieves extraordinary things on a limited budget and has huge potential to make even more impact in area of great need and declining funding from health and social care budgets"

 My name is Tony Woods and I am the new Chair of Kingston Carers' Network.
 I started my career as a research scientist and lecturer at St. Georges University London but for the last 20 years I have been working full time in the charitable sector- most of that time as a Senior Manager at the Wellcome Trust.
 I have also been Chief Executive of Genesis Research Trust (2013-2016) - a charity based at Imperial College London that specialises in the health of women and babies, and have worked for the MS Society and Guy's and St. Thomas Charity.
 I currently lead a Creative Health project for Wellcome and King's College London.